continuousphp/deploy-agent/README.md

 * PHP mcrypt extension
 * **sqlite** or other doctrine compatible SGBD (sqlite is currently the only one officially supported)

-:warning: sqlite extension is not installed by default with php
+:warning: the PHP sqlite extension is not installed by default.

 # Installation by Docker ( Container Service )